 JAL and ANA link Hokkaido to Honshu by direct flights from Tokyo's Haneda Airport to Hakodate, Sapporo (New Chitose Airport), Asahikawa Airport, Abashiri (Memanbetsu Airport), Nemuro (Nakashibetsu Airport), and Kushiro Airport.
 Several direct flights a day depart from Tokyo's Narita International Airport (with many of the low-cost carriers serving Narita's no-frills Terminal 3).
 Other major cities on Honshu have flights to Sapporo, as do several places in the Asia and Pacific region.
-The cost by air from Tokyo to Sapporo can be as low as ¥10,000 compared with ¥22,430 by train.
-Fly-stay packages from Tokyo (subsidized by the Hokkaido government) offering excellent deals for short trips are recommended.
+The cost by air from Tokyo to Sapporo can be as low as ¥10,000 compared with ¥26,620 by train, but be aware that the budget airlines can be inflexible when it comes to schedule changes with their cheapest deals.
 Some air travelers arriving in Japan on European flights can, with a change of planes at Tokyo, fly at no extra charge to Sapporo.
 If you're flying from overseas to Sapporo via Tokyo, book the domestic portion when you buy your international ticket; otherwise, you will fork out for what is, per mile, one of the most expensive domestic tickets in the world.

 All Nippon Airways (全日空). 全日空 0570/029–709; www.ana.co.jp.